trip info

 Cost Includes

-- All necessary: Trekking permits & TIMS card
+- All required permits for the trek (ACAP & TIMS card).

 Cost Excludes